Kayli/logspub/politoto.md

     - support social orders and hierarchies, which are inevitable, natural, normal, or desirable
     - defend this position on the basis of natural law, economics, or tradition

+## political language

+- problems
+  - staleness of imagery
+  - lack of precision